-My research focuses on designing scalable, reliable and manageable distributed systems, which include topics on resource management in big data analytics, fault-tolerant network architecture, and highly efficient datacenter storage systems with revised coding scheme.
+My research focuses on designing scalable, reliable and manageable distributed systems, which include topics on resource management in big-data analytics and machine learning, fault-tolerant network architecture, and strongly consistent and ultrafast key-value service using programmable networks (P4).

+Previously, I interned at Facebook (summer 2017) and Microsoft Research (summer 2015).
 Before coming to Princeton, I received my B.Sc. in Computer Science from School of Electronics Engineering and Computer Science at Peking University in Beijing.
-I spent 2012--2013 winter semester at Technion---Israel Institute of Technology as a research exchange student.
 I also received my B.A. in Economics (double major) from National School of Development.

 Teaching Assistant, 09/2014--05/2015

 CS 217 Introduction to Programming Systems

 Research Exchange Student, 09/2012--02/2013

 Advisor: Zhen Xiao

 Haoyu Zhang, Logan Stafman, Andrew Or, Michael J. Freedman

 Training machine learning models with large datasets can incur significant resource contention on shared clusters.
 Yet in exploratory settings, better models can be obtained faster by directing resources to jobs with the most potential for improvement.
 SLAQ is a cluster scheduling system for approximate ML training jobs that aims to maximize the overall job quality.
 Experiments show that SLAQ achieves a quality improvement of up to 73% and a delay reduction of up to 44%.